 4. Your Kitchen Sink

-Chemical cleaners are an option, but can damage the pipes and sink in the long run.
+Chemical cleaning products are an option, but can damage the pipes and sink in the long run.
 For a more eco-friendly cleaning process, pour half a cup of baking soda down the drain.
 Wash it down with half a cup of vinegar and a spritz of lemon.
 Let this set for a few minutes while it fizzles.
-Then rinse with hot water.
+Then rinse with soap and water.

 5. Bed Sheets